 - It can search subdomain and Domain Name system queries

 - With the help of the Nmap scripting engine (NSE), interaction can be made with the target host.

-- It can determine the nature of the service that the host is performing like whether the host is mail service or a web server or so on.
+- It can determine the nature of the service that the host is performing, like whether the host is a mail service or a web server or so on.

-Nmap offers and leverages different techniques to scan the networks such as TCP connect() scanning, FTP bounces scanning TCP reverse ident scanning and so on.
-To start with the Nmap having knowledge on any of these techniques are a must.
+Nmap offers and leverages different techniques to scan the networks, such as TCP connect() scanning, FTP bounces scanning, TCP reverse ident scanning, etc. To start with the Nmap having knowledge of any of these techniques are a must.

 Why should we use Nmap?

-If you are a Network administrator, there is often a need to check the target hosts, determine free and occupied ports and do a regular security vulnerability scan.
-Nmap offers all such utilities whether you need to monitor a single host or multiple target hosts.
+If you are a network administrator, there is often a need to check the target hosts, determine free and occupied ports and do a regular security vulnerability scan.
+It offers all such utilities whether you need to monitor a single host or multiple target hosts.

-Well, Nmap is commonly used for the regular Network audits but it can also be used for performing some redundant tasks like managing network inventory, managing schedules of service upgrades and monitoring uptime and downtime of different services.
+Well, Nmap is commonly used for regular Network audits, but it can also be used for performing some redundant tasks like managing network inventory, managing schedules of service upgrades and monitoring uptime and downtime of different services.